xieduo7/CancerABC/README.md

 **Description:**

-This code is an adaptation of a previously established 3D agent-based tumor modeling framework ([reference 2] in code).
+This code is an adaptation of a previously established 3D agent-based tumor modeling framework.
 It simulates:

 * Spatial tumor growth within a 3D lattice with interacting subpopulations (demes).
 * Cell birth and death processes within each deme.